Skip to main content

 After executing the command, judge based on the actual situation:

-• Ready to Use: If the displayed ID is labeled as Klipper in the Application: field at the end.
+• Ready to use: If the displayed ID is marked as Klipper in the Application: field at the end.

-• ⚠️ Requires Firmware Flash: If the displayed ID is labeled as CANBOOT or Katapult in the Application: field at the end.
+• ⚠️ Firmware needs flashing: If the displayed ID is marked as CANBOOT or Katapult in the Application: field at the end.

 • Incorrect CAN network configuration

-• CAN rate mismatch (ensure host, mainboard, and toolboard rates are consistent)
+• CAN speed mismatch (ensure the host, mainboard, and toolboard have the same speed)

-• The ID is already occupied (needs to be blocked in the configuration, then shut down, power off, and restart)
+• The ID is already occupied (needs to be filtered in the configuration, then shut down, power off, and restart)

 Loading...